 - Another possibility is to use an old document as a basis when opening a new document.
 To do this, select "File" > "New" > "New from existing" and search for an appropriate document from the existing files.
 The existing document will automatically be opened under a new name and there is no danger of overwriting the base.

-Does that sound too bothersome to you? empower®s Document Automation solution allows you to automate the creation of frequent documents such as offers and invoices.
+Does that sound too bothersome to you? empower®s Content Enablement solution allows you to automate the creation of frequent documents such as offers and invoices.
 Your employees only have to fill in a form and the solution will create the document automatically, using the newest information available!

 Contact us to learn about our solutions and ways to save your employees a lot of time!